davidlares/http-reverse-shell/README.md

 4. Once the client received, a `CMD` process will start for the `POST` method
 5. TO make sure it cannot be banned, a 3-second sleep will set between requests

-## Persisting backdoor logic

-The whole point of infecting a machine is, first besides "attacking" is to persist the connection to gather information more than once.
-For that there's the `persistence.py` file, it contains a full logic for generating a `Windows User Registry` and performs a `directory reconnaissance` to check if the `backdoor` file is present on a certain hard-coded directory.

-This is done by creating a copy of the binary file in a different path (even when it could be deleted).
-And adding an `HKEY_CURRENT_USER` programmatically that let the program run and start automatically even if the machine if booted.

 ## How to use

 First, the attacker should be listening to client connections by specifying a common IP and port for the `TCP` connection, both are hard-coded on the `client.py` and the `server.py` files.
 So, you should start running the `server.py` file before listening to client connections with the right network values (IP and ports).